Woman Puts Her Husband’s Aggressive Dog in the Kennel While Her Sister and Her Baby Were Visiting; Husband Flips Out When He Comes Home

 Resolving disagreements about pets in family contexts requires effective communication and empathy.
 A family therapist suggests that approaching the issue with a focus on shared values can help de-escalate tensions.
 Research indicates that exploring common ground—such as the desire for harmony during family gatherings—can foster understanding and compromise.

-Kennel trained dog love their crate as it is their safe zone.
+Kennel-trained dogs love their crates as it is their safe zone.

-Doing crate punishments for not more than eight hours is advisable.
+Doing crate punishments for no more than eight hours is advisable.

 Practically, the family could benefit from setting clear expectations regarding pet inclusion during visits.
 Creating a family agreement that respects both the needs of the pet and the comfort of visiting family members can lead to more positive interactions.
 Studies show that involving all family members in these discussions can help ensure everyone's feelings are validated and considered.

-Smaller breed tend to be the most territorial and active ones.
+Smaller breeds tend to be the most territorial and active.

 Stop using pets to avoid dealing with your relationship issues.